-- (1) RGUs, or revenue generating units, represent the number of customer accounts at period end.
+(1) RGUs, or revenue generating units, represent the number of customer accounts at period end.
 A single customer can account for several RGUs.
-See "Presentation of Financial and Other Data-Operating and Market Data." - (2) We use the term ARPU to refer to the average monthly revenue per RGU in each business line or country and we calculate it by dividing the total revenue per business line or country for that month, by the total number of RGUs for that business line or country invoiced for services in that month, without differentiating between various types of subscription packages or the number and nature of services an individual customer subscribes for.
+See "Presentation of Financial and Other Data-Operating and Market Data."

+(2) We use the term ARPU to refer to the average monthly revenue per RGU in each business line or country and we calculate it by dividing the total revenue per business line or country for that month, by the total number of RGUs for that business line or country invoiced for services in that month, without differentiating between various types of subscription packages or the number and nature of services an individual customer subscribes for.
 ARPU is not a standardized measure and can be defined differently by different companies within our industry.
 You should therefore exercise caution in comparing our ARPUs with those of competitors.
-See "Presentation of Financial and Other Data-Operating and Market Data." - (3) According to our estimates, calculated using our internal RGU records and RGU data of our competitors published by Screen Digest ("Company and Screen Digest data"). - (4) According to our estimates, calculated using our internal RGU records and RGU data of our competitors published by GlobalComms ("Company and GlobalComms data"). - (5) According to our estimates, calculated using our internal RGU records and RGU data of our competitors published by ANCOM ("Company and ANCOM data"). - (6) According to our estimates, calculated using our internal RGU records and RGU data of our competitors published by WCIS ("Company and WCIS data"). - (7) According to our estimates, calculated using our internal RGU records and RGU data of our competitors published by NMHH ("Company and NMHH data").
+See "Presentation of Financial and Other Data-Operating and Market Data."

+(3) According to our estimates, calculated using our internal RGU records and RGU published data of our competitors

+According to our estimates, calculated using our internal RGU records and RGU published data of our competitors (4)

+According to our estimates, calculated using our internal RGU records and RGU published data of our competitors (5)

-- (8) Services provided as a reseller, selling services which utilize the Telenor network under our "Digi" brand. - (9) Services provided as an MVNO. - (10) Services only provided as an MVNO in Italy. - (11) We completed the sale of our operations in Slovakia on August 31, 2013. - (12) A 76% interest in our Serbian subsidiary was sold in May 2013. - (13) Our operations in Croatia were sold in March 2013.
+- (6) According to our estimates, calculated using our internal RGU records and RGU published data of our competitors - (7) According to our estimates, calculated using our internal RGU records and RGU published data of our competitors - (8) Services provided as a reseller, selling services which utilize the Telenor network under our "Digi" brand. - (9) Services provided as an MVNO in Spain. - (10) Services only provided as an MVNO in Italy. - (11) Our operations in Czech Republic were sold in April 2015. - (12) We completed the sale of our operations in Slovakia on August 31, 2013. - (13) A 76% interest in our Serbian subsidiary was sold in May 2013. - (14) Our operations in Croatia were sold in March 2013.

-5. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS for the year ended December 31, 2013
+5. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS for the year ended December 31, 2014

 The following discussion and analysis of the financial condition and results of operations of the Cable Communications Systems (the Company) and its subsidiaries should be read in conjunction with "Presentation of Financial and Other Data" and "Selected Financial and Other Information" elsewhere in this annual report.
-The following discussion should also be read in conjunction with the audited consolidated financial statements of the Company and its subsidiaries as at and for the year ended December 31, 2013 (which includes comparative information as at and for the year ended December 31, 2012), prepared in accordance with IFRS and included elsewhere in this annual report.
+The following discussion should also be read in conjunction with the audited consolidated financial statements of the Company and its subsidiaries as at and for the year ended December 31, 2014 (which includes comparative information as at and for the year ended December 31, 2013), prepared in accordance with IFRS and included elsewhere in this annual report.